Over 25 actionable festive packaging tips

 Whilst using more packaging obviously means you are selling more products, your costs can increase in the months leading up to Christmas as you start to build up your packaging and product inventory.

-Ensure you prepare your business for this and that your finances can handle the upfront costs of a successful trading period.
+Ensure that you prepare your business for this and that your finances can handle the upfront costs of a successful trading period.

 Promotional